 Most women (and increasingly men) face constant pressure to meet external standards of beauty set by other people (none of whom have our best interest at heart.)

-We are constantly told that we must be a certain size; weigh a certain amount; have a particular body shape; look perpetually youthful; have (or not have) a certain color of hair; have perfect teeth; wear a certain kind of clothing; and the list goes on and on and on and on.
+Such external standards tell us we must be a certain size; weigh a certain amount; have a particular body shape; look perpetually youthfu.
+And they tell us we must have (or not have) a certain color of hair; have perfect teeth; wear a certain kind of clothing; and the list goes on and on and on and on.

-Not only are we pressured to meet all these external standards of beauty, it is also implied that we are only worthy of love if we meet them.
-So, most of us spend a lot of our life running around trying not to fail and to meet all these standards so that we will finally have the love we desire and be happy.
+Not only do we face pressure to meet all these external standards of beauty, we learn to believe that we are only worthy of love if we meet such standards.
+So, most of us spend a lot of our life running around trying to meet all these standards.
+In doing so, we believe we will finally have the love we desire and be happy.

-These standards ignore and even set out to destroy our unique goodness and beauty.
-Because of this, they inevitably bring pain and suffering everywhere they go, and everyone who lives under their heavy hand eventually longs for escape.
+These standards ignore our unique goodness and beauty.
+Because of this, they inevitably bring pain and suffering everywhere they go.
+Everyone who lives under their heavy hand eventually longs for escape.

 And there is an escape.
 The escape is finding our way home.

-We find our way home when we stop chasing external standards of beauty and worthiness; make friends with our self; and realize we are already worthy–worthy in our body, worthy in our self, and worthy of love.
+We find our way home when we stop chasing external standards of beauty and worthiness.
+And we find our way home when we make friends with our self; and realize we are already worthy–worthy in our body, worthy in our self, and worthy of love.

 Being worthy doesn’t mean that you never make mistakes or that you don’t have bad habits sometimes.
-It doesn’t mean that you aren’t a jerk sometimes and don’t need to apologize for your behavior sometimes.
+It doesn’t mean that you aren’t a jerk sometimes and need to apologize to people you hurt.

 Being worthy means that you possess a unique goodness that no one else has.
 Your unique goodness is a combination of your mind, body, emotions, and lived experience.

-When you express your unique goodness through kindness, compassion, and respect to yourself and others, you make the world a more magical place.
+When you express your unique goodness, you make the world a more magical place.

 Anyone with any appearance or any body size can do that.